HarperDB/documentation/docs/developers/operations-api/clustering.md

 ## Cluster Delete Routes

-Removes route(s) from the HarperDB config file.
+Removes route(s) from the Harper config file.
 Returns a deletion success message and arrays of deleted and skipped records.

 _Operation is restricted to super\_user roles only_